 A lot of people listen only to reply.
 You see this on television talk shows.
 The speakers don’t care about understanding each other or learning from each other.
 They only want to express their own opinions.
 So they only listen for opportunities to respond.
 But there are many different ways to listen.

 You can listen to learn from the speaker.
 How do they understand what the topic?
 How does the subject of conversation relate to your previous experiences?
 You can listen to analyze the structure of a speaker’s thoughts.
 How do their premises support their conclusion?
 You can listen to provide emotional support, which means accepting without judgement.
-You can listen to empathize, share their emotions.
-This is how we enjoy music and erotic audio stories.
+You can listen to empathize and share their emotions, which is how we enjoy music and erotic audio.
 Or you can listen to visualize, focus on their descriptive terms and picture them in your mind.
 This is how you go into a trance.